Satyajit Ray: Filmmaking style and influences

-Actors who had worked for Ray trusted him, but said that he could also treat incompetence with total contempt.
-With admiration of his cinematic style and craft, director Roger Manvell said, “In the restrained style he has adopted, Ray has become a master of technique.
-He takes his timing from the nature of the people and their environment; his camera is the intent, unobtrusive observer of reactions; his editing the discreet, economical transition from one value to the next."
+Actors who worked for Ray trusted him but said that he could also treat incompetence with total contempt.
+With admiration of his cinematic style and craft, director Roger Manvell said, "In the restrained style he has adopted, Ray has become a master of technique.
+He takes his timing from the nature of the people and their environment; his camera is the intent, unobtrusive observer of reactions; his editing the discreet, economical transition from one value to the next".
 Ray credited life to be the best kind of inspiration for cinema; he said, "For a popular medium, the best kind of inspiration should derive from life and have its roots in it.
-No amount of technical polish can make up for artificiality of the theme and the dishonesty of treatment."
+No amount of technical polish can make up for artificiality of the theme and the dishonesty of treatment".

 Critical and popular responses

 Ray's work has been described as full of humanism and universality, and of a deceptive simplicity with deep underlying complexity.
-The Japanese director Akira Kurosawa said, "Not to have seen the cinema of Ray means existing in the world without seeing the sun or the moon."
-But his detractors find his films glacially slow, moving like a "majestic snail."
-Some critics find his work anti-modern; they criticise him for lacking the new modes of expression or experimentation found in works of Ray's contemporaries, such as Jean-Luc Godard.
-As Stanley Kauffmann wrote, some critics believe that Ray assumes that viewers "can be interested in a film that simply dwells in its characters, rather than one that imposes dramatic patterns on their lives."
+The Japanese director Akira Kurosawa said, "Not to have seen the cinema of Ray means existing in the world without seeing the sun or the moon".
+His detractors often find his films glacially slow, moving like a "majestic snail".
+Some critics find his work anti-modern, criticising him for lacking the new modes of expression or experimentation found in works of Ray's contemporaries, such as Jean-Luc Godard.
+As Stanley Kauffmann wrote, some critics believe that Ray assumes that viewers "can be interested in a film that simply dwells in its characters, rather than one that imposes dramatic patterns on their lives".
 Ray said he could do nothing about the slow pace.
-Kurosawa defended him by saying that Ray's films were not slow; "His work can be described as flowing composedly, like a big river".
+Kurosawa defended him by saying that Ray's films were not slow; rather, "His work can be described as flowing composedly, like a big river".

-Critics have often compared Ray to Anton Chekhov, Jean Renoir, Vittorio De Sica, Howard Hawks and Mozart.
-The writer V. S. Naipaul compared a scene in Shatranj Ki Khiladi (The Chess Players) to a Shakespearean play; he wrote, "only three hundred words are spoken but goodness! – terrific things happen."
+Critics have often compared Ray to Anton Chekhov, Jean Renoir, Vittorio De Sica, Howard Hawks, and Mozart.
+The writer V. S. Naipaul compared a scene in Shatranj Ki Khiladi (The Chess Players) to a Shakespearean play, writing, "Only three hundred words are spoken but goodness! – terrific things happen".
 Even critics who did not like the aesthetics of Ray's films generally acknowledged his ability to encompass a whole culture with all its nuances.
 Ray's obituary in The Independent included the question, "Who else can compete?"

-His work was promoted in France by The Studio des Ursuline cinema.
-French photographer Henri Cartier-Bresson described Ray as “undoubtedly a giant in the film world”.
-With positive admiration for most of Ray's films, critic Roger Ebert cited The Apu Trilogy among the greatest films.
-Vincent Canby once wrote about Ray's films "no matter what the particular story, no matter what the social-political circumstances of the characters, the cinema of Satyajit Ray (the Apu trilogy, The Music Room, Distant Thunder and The Chess Players, among others) is so exquisitely realized that an entire world is evoked from comparatively limited details."
+His work was promoted in France by the Studio des Ursuline cinema.
+French photographer Henri Cartier-Bresson described Ray as, "undoubtedly a giant in the film world".
+With positive admiration for most of Ray's films, American critic Roger Ebert cited The Apu Trilogy among the greatest films.
+American critic Vincent Canby once wrote about Ray's films, "no matter what the particular story, no matter what the social-political circumstances of the characters, the cinema of Satyajit Ray (the Apu trilogy, The Music Room, Distant Thunder and The Chess Players, among others) is so exquisitely realized that an entire world is evoked from comparatively limited details".